Khloe Kardashian Covers Nipples With Hearts And Wants To Wed Tristan Thompson

 This photo was taken just before Khloe films for her Revenge Body TV series which has been enjoying a successful first season.
 After the show, she changed into a different outfit entirely but still managed to put on a sexy vibe as she meets out with her sisters.

-The Keeping Up With The Kardashians Star wore a turtleneck gray mesh top and high-waist lace-up jeans with ankle strap Perspex heels.
+The Keeping Up with the Kardashians star wore a turtleneck gray mesh top and high-waist lace-up jeans with ankle strap Perspex heels.

 “They’ve talked about getting married.
 She’d be happy about an engagement.
 Tristan is unbelievably good to her… The family loves Tristan and wants to see this work,” an insider told the publication.

 It’s going to be a surprising Valentine’s Day for the couple.
-And although, they haven’t been an in item for over a year yet—the pair started dating in August 2016—Khloe has her eyes set on becoming a wife with the Cleveland Cavaliers player.
+And although they haven’t been dating too long — the pair started dating in August 2016 — Khloe reportedly has her eyes set on becoming a wife with the Cleveland Cavaliers player.

 A blossoming romance for Khloe and Tristan, but the former admits starting a family first

 Khloe wasn’t bothered at all by the shocking birth of Tristan’s son with his ex.
 It’s proof that the Revenge Body host is allegedly dead set on the basketball star.
-Tristan, on his part, reciprocated the same feelings for Khloe.
+Tristan, on his part, reportedly reciprocated the same feelings for Khloe.

 Merry Christmas & Happy Holidays from me and mines, to you and yours.